brown-ccv/gh-actions/comment-pr-checklist/README.md

 ## Example `workflow.yml`

-This workflow tests, build, and packages electron apps.
-It uses the `package_name` and `package_version` to upload the correct artifacts to the GitHub action run.
+This workflow runs when a PR is made to the `develop` branch.
+It then adds the appropriate checklists, if checklists have not previously been added.

 ```
 name: PR Commenter